bulkim01/iRedMail/README.md

 # iRedMail
-Administrative scripts for iRedMail (PostgreSQL)
+Administrative scripts for iRedMail (PostgreSQL).
 Use if you do not have iRedAdmin Pro.